moverisJustin/charybdis-wireless-3x6/README.md

 I have ordered PCBs from JLCPCB.

 For PCBs, most important part is, thumb parts needs to be thinner than usual.
 For building a nano or mini 0.8mm is enough, but for a full size, 0.6mm is recommended as flexibility is required.
 I did not change rest of the settings for other parts.

+If possible, I would have preferred to have ordered thinner boards for the main parts as well.
+That would have made attaching the board to the switches much easier.
+It would have also have made it possible (maybe?) to use hot swap sockets.

 #### PMW3610 Breakout
 [Link to Void's repo](https://github.com/victorlucachi/charybdis-pmw3610-breakout/tree/nicenano/production)